pragdev/gate/README.md

 # goauth
-OAuth server library written Groovy
+OAuth server library written in Groovy for a servlet container.
+Development in progress.